College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 30 years or older52%

-1. 15% of the students that are aged 19 years or younger drop out from four-year colleges.
-On the other hand, students that are aged between 24 to 29 years have a dropout rate of 52%.
+31. 15% of the students that are aged 19 years or younger drop out from four-year colleges.
+On the other hand, students who are aged between 24 to 29 years have a dropout rate of 52%.

 The following table displays the dropout rates of students from different age groups in four-year institutes.